Towards a general-purpose foundation model for fMRI analysis: Introduction

-To validate the performance and transferability of NeuroSTORM, we established a comprehensive fMRI analysis benchmark, including five downstream tasks: age and (reported) gender prediction, phenotype prediction, disease diagnosis, fMRI retrieval, and task-based fMRI (tfMRI) state classification.
+To validate the performance and transferability of NeuroSTORM, we established a comprehensive fMRI analysis benchmark, including five downstream tasks: age and (reported) gender prediction, phenotype prediction, disease diagnosis, fMRI re-identification, and fMRI state classification.
 Notably, we assessed the clinical applicability of NeuroSTORM on two clinical datasets from hospitals in both the United States and Australia, Transdiagnostic Connectome Project (TCP)~\cite{chopra2024transdiagnostic} and Motor Neuron Disease (MND)~\cite{chang2025fmri}.
 The TCP dataset consists of 245 participants from Brain Imaging Center of Yale University or McLean Hospital in the United States, including both healthy controls and individuals covering a range of psychiatric disorders.
-The MND dataset includes 36 participants diagnosed with Amyotrophic Lateral Sclerosis and 23 controls, collected at the Royal Brisbane and Women’s Hospital in Australia.
+The MND dataset includes 36 participants diagnosed with Amyotrophic Lateral Sclerosis and 23 controls, collected at the Royal Brisbane and Women's Hospital in Australia.
 NeuroSTORM outperforms or matches state-of-the-art models across all five tasks, demonstrating strong transferability in diverse applications.
-Moreover, we simulated a data-scarce scenario by limiting the proportion of fine-tuning data in order to evaluate data utilization efficiency.
+Moreover, we simulate a data-scarce scenario by limiting the proportion of fine-tuning data in order to evaluate label efficiency.
 NeuroSTORM demonstrates minor performance degradation on most datasets.
-Notably, we evaluated NeuroSTORM’s ability to predict clinical phenotypes and perform disease classification in clinical datasets, with experimental results highlighting its clinical value and transferability.
+Notably, we evaluated NeuroSTORM's ability to predict clinical phenotypes and perform disease classification in clinical datasets, with experimental results highlighting its clinical value and transferability.

 Overall, we present a foundation model for fMRI analysis that achieves outstanding performance across five downstream tasks, enabling for large-scale fMRI studies with enhanced reproducibility and transferability.
 We have open-sourced a GitHub repository (github.com/CUHK-AIM-Group/NeuroSTORM), which serves as a general-purpose fMRI analysis platform.
 This repository includes tools for fMRI preprocessing, trainers for both pre-training and fine-tuning, a benchmark suite for diverse fMRI tasks, implementations of NeuroSTORM, as well as other commonly used fMRI analysis models.
 Detailed guidelines are provided for adding custom preprocessing procedures, pre-training methods, fine-tuning strategies, new downstream tasks, and additional models to the platform.
 This platform enhances NeuroSTORM's reproducibility and transferability while advancing fMRI research.